What Happens if a Dog Gets Vaccinated Twice?

 Among the best ways to avoid over-vaccinating your pet is to learn more about the basics of dog immunization, mainly the proper vaccination intervals.
 The vaccine’s efficacy may also depend on your dog’s age, weight, lifestyle, and medical condition.

 • Core vaccines: Your dogs should receive annual core vaccinations between eight to 16 weeks of age to protect them from serious, life-threatening diseases.
 This includes canine parvovirus, canine distemper, and canine adenovirus.
-The rabies vaccine is also a core vaccine, although a dog can only have it once at age 12 to 16 weeks.
+The rabies vaccine is also core, although dogs can only have it once at age 12 to 16 weeks.

 • Non-core vaccinations: Non-core vaccines apply to dogs whose local environment, lifestyle, and geographical location put them at risk of contracting certain infections.
 These vaccines are parainfluenza, bordetella, Borrelia burgdorferi, and leptospirosis.

 Don’t fret in case you miss the second dose of your dog’s vaccine.
-Make sure not to leave a gap of over six weeks between the vaccines and reschedule the vaccine session right away.
+Make sure not to leave a gap of over six weeks between the vaccines and reschedule the vaccine session immediately.

 Keep a Record of Your Dog’s Vaccination History

-We can bring your dog’s vaccination history.
-In this way, we can have a better understanding of your dog’s health.
+You can bring your dog’s vaccination history.
+In this way, we can better understand your dog’s health.
 Likewise, we can see changes in a pet’s health.

 You should also keep a log of the dates and duration of the side effects of double vaccination.
-For example, record when and for how long your pet has a loss of appetite after the first shot.
-In this way, you can easily answer the vet’s questions regarding any symptoms after the vaccination.
+For example, record when and how long your pet loses appetite after the first shot.
+This way, you can easily answer the vet’s questions regarding symptoms after the vaccination.

-We may set or adjust vaccination schedules depending on the dog’s medical history, test results, injuries, surgeries, and prescribed medications.
-Thus, it’s crucial to keep the doctor’s card handy to ensure we get all the information and we can proceed according to the pet’s needs.
+We may adjust vaccination schedules depending on the dog’s medical history, test results, injuries, surgeries, and medications.
+Thus, keeping the doctor’s card handy is crucial to ensure we get all the information and proceed according to the pet’s needs.

 Create a Pet Vaccination Schedule Chart

-Creating a vaccination schedule chart will help you check schedules, particularly if you have several pets that need immunization.
+Creating a vaccination schedule chart will help you check schedules, particularly if several pets need immunization.
 It can be confusing at times since vaccination schedules include periodic adult boosters.

 This guarantees you will attend vaccination dates and be on time for the appointment.
 Likewise, this ensures you’re bringing the right dog and vaccination cards.